 Enterprises that manage several clusters or a large multi-cloud infrastructure will want to aggregate logs into a central location.
 This facilitates event analysis and increases visibility into the overall state of your system.
 In the graphic below, you’ll see Kublr’s logging architecture which is deployed each time you create a new cluster with the control plane:

 The Kubernetes cluster contains a Fluentd agent for log collection.
 It sends log messages to a local RabbitMQ process to further deliver every log message in case of a network interruption between the edge cluster and the control plane.
-We use an MQTT Forwarder plugin to forward log messages from local queues into the centralized RabbitMQ.
+We use an MQTT Forwarder plugin to forward log messages from local queues into the centralized RabbitMQ (read this blog on reliable, fault-tolerant messaging with RabbitMQ).
 These log messages are then extracted with Logstash and written in the primary Elasticsearch cluster.
 Additional operations, performed during log forwarding and ingestion into the Elasticsearch cluster, are message structure flattening to reduce nested fields and field variation when not required.

 This approach ensures that all Kubernetes component logs have the same structure and can be easily indexed and searched for.
 It also improves performance and reduces the need for compute power and storage size of the primary Elasticsearch cluster.
 The control plane’s Cluster Registry keeps configuration and state information about all edge clusters, generates a dynamic “messaging config” for them, controlling the entire multi-cluster logging infrastructure from a central location with an agent on each worker nodes.
 This ensures resilience to temporary network failures as the configuration will be applied eventually after network connectivity between clusters is restored.